 The Law on Collector Contact With Your Employer

 The Fair Debt Collection Practices Act allows debt collectors to contact certain third-parties but only to get contact and location information about you.
-Employers are on the list of allowed third-parties who who debt collectors can contact.
+Employers are on the list of allowed third-parties who debt collectors can contact.

 Debt collectors can contact your employer to confirm your employment.
 They might get your employer's contact information from your credit report, the original creditor, or from another third-party.

 Even though debt collectors can contact your employer, there are limits on what they're allowed discuss.
-A debt collector can only contact your employer once, unless the employer gives permission for them to make contact again.
+A debt collector can only contact your employer once unless the employer gives permission for them to make contact again.
 The collector is also allowed to contact your employer again if the collector believes the employer gave them false information.

 Even though the collector has the legal right to find out information about you, they have a legal obligation not to give out information about why they're calling.
 Whenever a debt collector contacts any third-party to get your contact information, including your employer, they’re not allowed to reveal that they’re a debt collector or that they’re collecting a debt.

 In many cases, debt collectors will only contact your employer if they can’t contact you.
-So if you’ve been dodging their calls and letters, there’s a greater chance collectors will start looking for you elsewhere.
+So if you’ve been dodging their calls and letters, there’s a greater chance that collectors will start looking for you elsewhere.
 Paying or settling the debt collection will cease all current and future debt collector communications.

-Debt Collectors Calling You At Work
+Debt Collectors Calling You at Work